 Many teens in South Dakota know someone who has thought about suicide, attempted suicide or died by suicide.
 Nationally, suicide is the second leading cause of death for those ages 10 to 24, second only to accidents for this age group.
 The same is true for South Dakota youth ages 10 to 24, where it is the second leading cause of death as well, again, second only to accidents,.

 These statistics are particularly alarming because this does not have to be the case.
 Suicide is often preventable if one knows the warning signs to look for and is able to access help.
-There is not an easy answer to why a young person might want to end their life, as often there are multiple reasons that exist.
+There is not an easy answer as to why a young person might want to end their life, as often there are multiple reasons that exist.
 Sometimes there is an illness such as depression.
-Sometimes there may be other triggering factors such as a loss or other stressful life event.
+There may be other triggering factors such as a loss or other stressful life event.
 In most cases, the youth does not want to die but wants a way to end the unbearable pain they are experiencing.

-Retrieved from Suicide Prevention Resource Center (SPRC)
+- Adolescents — Suicide Prevention Resource Center

-Suicide Prevention Resources:
+- Bethe1SD—South Dakota Suicide Prevention

 - Active Minds—Changing the conversation about mental health